Smoothing of operator semigroups under relatively bounded perturbations: Introduction

 If $\lambda_0 \in \spec(A)\cap \bbR$ is a pole of the resolvent $\Res(\argument, A)$ and an algebraically simple eigenvalue with an eigenvector satisfying $v_0\ge cu$ for some constant $c>0$, then there exists $\delta>0$ such that for all $\kappa \in (-\delta,\delta)$, the operator $A+\kappa B$ has an algebraically simple eigenvalue $\lambda(\kappa)$ with an eigenvector $v(\kappa)\ge (c/2) u$. \end{theorem}

+The study of lower bounds on eigenfunctions in this abstract setting was motivated by recent works on \emph{eventually positive semigroups}; see~\cite{Glueck2022} for a survey.
+While semigroups arising from diffusion equations are \emph{positive}, in the sense that positive initial data $u_0 \ge 0$ yield positive solutions $u(t;u_0) \ge 0$ for all $t>0$, such a property fails if one considers semigroups arising from higher-order elliptic differential operators, or second-order operators with certain `exotic' (e.g.\ non-local) boundary conditions.
+Nevertheless, in these situations, one may still ask whether solutions are eventually positive, i.e.\ if there exists $t_0 \ge 0$ such that $u(t;u_0) \ge 0$ for all $t\ge t_0$.

-The study of lower bounds on eigenfunctions in this abstract setting was motivated by the recent works on \emph{eventually positive semigroups}, see~\cite{Glueck2022} for a survey.
-For readers familiar with this theory, the smoothing property in Theorem~\ref{thm:ultracontractivity-introduction} and the lower bound on eigenfunctions in Theorem~\ref{thm:analyticity-introduction} is reminiscent of typical assumptions used to establish eventual (strong) positivity of semigroups on Banach lattices; see \cite{DanersGlueckKennedy2016a, DanersGlueckKennedy2016b, DanersGlueck2018b}.
-Indeed, as a consequence of the above results, we are able to prove a perturbation result for (uniformly) eventually positive semigroups.
-Previous work on perturbation theory for such semigroups \cite{DanersGlueck2018a} has focused primarily on bounded positive perturbations.
+A functional analytic framework to analyse this property was developed in~\cite{DanersGlueckKennedy2016a, DanersGlueckKennedy2016b, DanersGlueck2018b}, where it was also applied to a variety of PDE examples.
+In many cases, the smoothing property in Theorem~\ref{thm:ultracontractivity-introduction} and the lower bound on eigenfunctions in Theorem~\ref{thm:analyticity-introduction} are sufficient conditions used to establish the so-called `eventual strong positivity' of semigroups on Banach lattices.
+Thus, the stability of the aforementioned conditions under perturbations has direct implications for the perturbation theory of eventually positive semigroups, which until now is fairly limited.
+Previous work~\cite{DanersGlueck2018a} has been restricted to bounded positive perturbations.
 Recently, the authors of~\cite{Pappu-etal} initiated a study of unbounded positive perturbations of eventually positive semigroups arising from delay differential equations.
-The assumptions in that article are however quite restrictive.
-In contrast, we extend the theory to encompass non-positive bounded perturbations and a much larger class of unbounded perturbations, which has a natural relationship to PDE problems.
+The assumptions in that article, however, are quite restrictive.
+In contrast, we are able to treat non-positive bounded perturbations and a much larger class of unbounded perturbations, which has a natural relationship to PDE problems.
+In this way, Section~\ref{sec:eventual-positivity} of the present work represents an important step forward in the perturbation theory of eventually positive semigroups.